decompile/RedisVsMongoDB/README.md

-# Comparison project between MongoDB and redis
+# Comparison project between MongoDB and Redis
 # as a Document Database using Redisearch and RedisJson